Randolph Bedford: Literary career

 Bedford had a short story accepted by The Bulletin in 1886, the first of many contributions.
 In 1888 he worked for a time on the Argus (Broken Hill, NSW), and in 1889 on The Age, Melbourne for about two years.

 Freelancing followed, verse, short stories and sketches, written while travelling in Australia searching for payable mining fields.
 From 1901 to 1904 Bedford was in Europe and wrote a series of travel sketches.
 In 1916 these were collected and published under the title of Explorations in Civilization.
 His first novel, True Eyes and the Whirlwind, appeared in London in 1903, and his Snare of Strength was published two years later.
 Three short novels appeared afterwards in the Bookstall series, Billy Pagan, Mining Engineer (1911), The Silver Star (1917) and Aladdin and the Boss Cockie (1919), the latter also adapted into a play in four acts.
 He had also made a collection of his Bulletin verse in 1904, however the unbound sheets were all burned during a fire at the printers, except about six copies which were bound without title-page and apparently given to friends.
 A few years before his death, Bedford stated that he did not regret the fire as some of the verses included "could only be excused on account of his extreme youth at the time of writing".
 He was then preparing a selection of his verse for the press which, however, was not published.
 Other short stories included: Fourteen Fathoms by Quetta Rock and The Language of Animals.

+A comprehensive bibliography of Bedford's work was published in 1982.

 With Australian authors Henry Lawson and Victor Daley et al., he was a member of the elite Dawn and Dusk Club.